-- Maintain a record of the bicycle's serial number, generally located on the frame underneath the bottom bracket.
-Figure 5.5 - Register the bicycle with the local police and/or bicycle registry. - Invest in a high quality bicycle lock that will resist hacksaws and bolt cutters. - Always lock your bicycle to an immovable object if it is left unattended.
+- Maintain a record of the bicycle's model number.
+Serial number is underneath the bottom bracket.
+Model number is above the bottom bracket.
+Figure 5.3 - Register the bicycle with the local police and/or bicycle registry. - Invest in a high quality bicycle lock that will resist hacksaws and bolt cutters. - Always lock your bicycle to an immovable object if it is left unattended.
 Keep in mind that individual parts of a bicycle may be stolen.
 Most commonly, if you lock just a wheel or just the frame, other parts may be removed from the bicycle.
 Although it is impossible to lock all the parts, it is suggested to lock the major components if possible.
-Figure 5.6 - Use a lock that is long enough to lock the frame and both wheels if possible.
+Figure 5.4 - Use a lock that is long enough to lock the frame and both wheels if possible.
 Some models with quick-release front wheels allow the front wheel to be placed beside the frame so a smaller lock can be used to lock all 3 components. - Be aware that a quick-release seat post can be stolen.
 It is recommended to remove the seat post and saddle and carry it with you if you believe that this is a risk.